sittercity/sittercity.github.io/_posts/2016-10-25-ruby-metaprogramming-classes-methods-singletons.markdown

 end
 {% endhighlight %}

-Can you guess where the `attr_accessor` common class method and our own `bar` and `baz` class method are stored?
+Can you guess where the `attr_accessor` common class method and our own `bar` and `baz` class methods are stored?
 Well, `attr_accessor` should be easy.
 We already know that every class is an instance of `Class`, and `self` in a class definition block points to the class being defined.
 Since `attr_accessor` is present on every class object, it must be an instance method of `Class` (turns out it’s a private one):

 {% highlight ruby %}
 Class.private_instance_methods.include?(:attr_accessor)